livingdocsIO/documentation/reference-docs/common-designs/create_designs.md

     }
   ],

+  designSettings: {

+    // General design information
+    name: 'designName',
+    version: '1.0.0',
+    author: 'Peter Pan',

+    // Assets required by the design
+    assets: {
+      css: ["/stylesheets/test.css"]
+    },

     // Groups are just required to show your components in the
     // user interface.
 You can group and order the appearance of
     // your components here.
-  groups: [
-    {
+    componentGroups: [{
+      name: 'headers',
       label: 'Headers',
       components: ['title']
     }, {
+      name: 'content',
-      label: 'Text',
+      label: 'Content',
-      components: ['paragraph']
+      components: ['paragraph', 'image']
+    }],

+    // All available properties you can define on your components.
+    // A componentProperty is for example a css class a user can
+    // toggle on a component.
+    componentProperties: {
+      'position': {
+        label: 'Position',
+        type: 'select',
+        options: [
+          {
+            caption: 'Default'
+          }, {
+            caption: 'Left',
+            value: 'position-left'
+          }, {
+            caption: 'Right',
+            value: 'position-right'
           }
-  ],
+        ]
+      },
+      'extra-space': {
+        label: 'Extra Space',
+        type: 'option',
+        value: 'extra-space'
+      }
+    },

     // The defaults paragraph component defines which component is
     // inserted if a user hits ENTER.
     // The default image component defines which image component is
     // inserted if a user drags and drops an image on a document
     defaultComponents: {
       paragraph: 'paragraph',
       image: 'image'
-  },

-  // Image ratios allow you to control the aspect ratios
-  // of uploaded images.
-  imageRatios: {
-    "16:9": {
-      label: "16:9 Cinemascope",
-      ratio: "16/9"
     }
   }
-};
+}
 ```